TUM-DAML/seml/docs.md

 * `detect-duplicates`: Prints duplicate experiment configurations.
 * `detect-killed`: Detect experiments where the corresponding...
 * `drop`: Drop collections from the database.
+* `init`: Initialize a new project in the given...
 * `launch-worker`: Launch a local worker that runs PENDING jobs.
 * `list`: Lists all collections in the database.
 * `print-command`: Print the commands that would be executed...